 - Resume/CV and cover letter reviews

-While positions are not guaranteed, the dual career liaison will also assist with inter-unit negotiations to establish mutually beneficial long-term arrangements, or with consultations regarding off-campus employment.
-This role was crafted based on feedback from campus stakeholders and dual-career couples.
+Although positions aren’t guaranteed, the dual career liaison will also assist with on-campus inter-unit negotiations to establish mutually beneficial long-term arrangements or with contacts for off-campus employment.

-If you are an incoming faculty member who is interested in accessing this service, please contact your dean or unit head to initiate the process.
+If you are an incoming or current faculty member who is interested in accessing dual career support, please contact your dean or unit head to initiate a referral.

 While the support described above is specific to partners of tenure-track faculty and senior administrators, the following resources are available to all dual career partners.